-You should remove wallpaper or any other wall covering before checking for and repairing any structural or surface defects, such as loose drywall or damaged plaster.
+You should remove all wallpaper or any other wall covering you may have on your walls.
+Once removed, check for any structural or surface defects, such as loose drywall or damaged plaster.

-You could simply install your bathroom and kitchen wall tiles right over the old tiles, but it's always safer to remove old tiles before tiling a wall with new ones.
-This is especially true when tiling wet locations, such as a shower or tub surround.
+In some cases, You could simply install your bathroom or kitchen wall tiles right over the old tiles, but it's always best to remove the old wall tile installation before installing the new one.

 *If you will be tiling over freshly installed sheet-rock that's been taped but not painted, or over repairs made with joint compound or spackling compound, you'll need to apply a coat of latex primer over the surface of only the joint compound or spackling compound.

 This will prevent moisture in your tile mastic or thinset tile adhesives from dissolving the water soluble compound used on the sheet-rock.
 It also ensures proper adhesion.